 Tsukuba is easily accessible from Tokyo on the Tsukuba Express.
 You can also get there by highway bus.

-If you want to learn all about Japan's space research and exploration, Tsukuba Space Center is the place to go.
+If you want to learn all about Japan's space research and exploration, the Tsukuba Space Center is the place to go.
 This is the headquarters and main operational facility for the Japan Aerospace Exploration Agency (JAXA), Japan's equivalent to NASA in the United States.
 At Tsukuba Space Center, you can enjoy exhibits and displays while uniformed JAXA employees carry out research and development.

-Items on display include full-scale satellite models, the Kibo training module that's used to prepare astronauts for their research activities in space, and a full-scale model of the 50-meter H-II Launch Vehicle.
+Items on display include full-scale satellite models, the Kibo training module used to prepare astronauts for their research activities in space, and a full-scale model of the 50-meter H-II Launch Vehicle.
 There are displays, video presentations, guided tours, and other educational activities as well.

 Science lovers will also enjoy Tsukuba Geological Museum.
-The museum is full of fossils, minerals, shiny rocks, and unique geological formations.
+The museum is full of fossils, minerals, shiny rocks, and geological formations.

 Doho Park is based around a large, placid lake with plenty of benches for sitting and relaxing.
 There's a nice playground for kids.